IntelRealSense/realsense-ros/rs_slam_test/README.md

       ~trajectoryFilename: (str::string, default: 'trajectory.ppm')
           name of trajectory file of agent.
 The files will be saved in the rs_slam_test directory ~relocalizationFilename: (str::string, default: 'relocalization.bin')
-          name of relocalization data file.
+          name of re-localization data file.
 The files will be saved in the rs_slam_test directory ~occupancyFilename: (str::string, default: 'occupancy.bin')
           name of occupancy data file.
 The files will be saved in the rs_slam_test directory